 Electronic signatures in the Cayman Islands

-With the advent of the pandemic we have seen greatly increased interest in signing documents in electronic form.
-Helpfully, the Cayman Islands Electronic Transactions Law (2003 Revision) (the "ETL") provides that an electronic signature is treated with the evidential validity of a "wet ink" signature when signing a contract or deed.
+There has been an increased interest in and use of electronic signatures in recent years and the Cayman Islands Electronic Transactions Act (2003 Revision) (the "ETA") provides that an electronic signature is treated with the evidential validity of a "wet ink" signature when signing a contract or deed.

-What are the key provisions of the ETL?
+What are the key provisions of the ETA?

 What are the requirements?

 In order for the electronic signature to be "reliable" the following requirements must be met: